pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

 ## Setting up firebase
-Google recently purchased firebase and has changed the way things are setup so if you already have a firebase account sign in.
+If you already have a firebase account sign in.
 If not set one up now.

 Once you have your account setup a new project called todoer.
 After your project is generated click on "add firebase to your web app." this will provide you will all of your api information to connect to firebase.
 It should look something like this:
 ```